Facebook's Largest Black Lives Matter Page Was Allegedly an Australian Scam

 Advertisement

-Allegations about the page were first raised in December 2017 by freelance investigator Jeremy Massler, after which it briefly disappeared before being reactivated.
+Allegations about the page were first raised in December 2017 by freelance investigator Jeremy Massler, after which its operators briefly deactivated it before later bringing it back online.
 Screenshots taken by Massler showed the page had a Facebook shop advertising Black Lives Matter shirts ($22.50-24.00) and mugs ($25.00).

-MacKay told CNN he had only bought the domains as part of “a personal hobby,” and that “What is the point in speaking to you given that you are going to run your story either way.”
+MacKay told CNN he had only bought the domains as part of “a personal hobby.”
+He added that, “What is the point in speaking to you given that you are going to run your story either way.”

-In any case, this incident calls into question Facebook’s commitment to recently announced policies intended to increase transparency surrounding pages at just about the worst possible time.
+In any case, this incident calls into question Facebook’s commitment to recently announced policies intended to increase transparency surrounding pages, and at just about the worst possible time.
 As CNN noted, “Not for the first time, Facebook took action against a major bad actor on its site not on its own but because journalists made inquiries.”

 Advertisement